 The effective date

 announced by the

 No. New/Amended/Revised Standards and Interpretations International

 Accounting Standards

 Board

 1 Narrow-scope amendments of IFRS, including January 1, 2022

 Amendments to IFRS 3, Amendments to IAS 16,

-Amendments to IAS 37 and the Annual Improvements
+Amendments to IAS 37, and the Annual Improvements

-- (1) Narrow-scope amendments of IFRS, including Amendments to IFRS 3, Amendments to IAS 16, Amendments to IAS 37, and the Annual Improvements - A. Updating a Reference to the Conceptual Framework (Amendments to IFRS 3) This amendment replaces the old version of the index on the Conceptual.
+(1) Narrow-scope amendments of IFRS, including Amendments to IFRS 3, Amendments to IAS 16, Amendments to IAS 37, and the Annual Improvements

+A. Updating a Reference to the Conceptual Framework (Amendments to IFRS 3)

+This amendment replaces the old version of the index on the Conceptual.
 Framework for Financial Reporting and updates IFRS 3 with the latest version of the index published in March 2018.
 The amendments also added an exception to the recognition principle of IFRS 3 to avoid the issue of potential "day 2" gains or losses arising for liabilities and contingent liabilities.
-In addition, clarify existing guidelines for contingent assets that are not affected by the replacement structure index. - B. Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16) - The amendments prohibit a company from deducting from the cost of property, plant, and equipment amounts received from selling items produced while the company is preparing the asset for its intended use.
-Instead, a company will recognize such sales proceeds and related cost in profit or loss. - C. Onerous Contracts Cost of Fulfilling a Contract (Amendments to IAS 37)
+In addition, clarify existing guidelines for contingent assets that are not affected by the replacement structure index.

+B. Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16)

+The amendments prohibit an enterprise from deducting sales proceeds from the cost of property, plant, and equipment for the items produced while the asset is sold as it gets ready for its intended use.
+Instead, an enterprise will recognize such sales proceeds and related cost in profit or loss.

+C. Onerous Contracts - Cost of Fulfilling a Contract (Amendments to IAS 37)